AwsAyyash/AwsAyyash/README.md

 - 👀 I’m interested in backend development

-- 📌 I'm currently learning to build REST APIs using Flask framework-Python
+- 📌 I'm currently learning to build RESTful APIs using Flask framework-Python

 - 💁‍♂️ I'm currently a student at Birzeit University with Computer Science major